Men Need Twice as Much Exercise as Women to Cut Heart Risk

-A man's heart needs twice as much exercise as a woman'sAuthors of a new comprehensive study have found that to reduce the risk of heart disease, men need to engage in physical activity twice as much as women.
+A man's heart needs twice as much exercise as a woman'sAuthors of a new comprehensive study found that, to reduce the risk of heart disease, men need twice as much physical activity as women.

-At the outset of the research, the team considered previous studies suggesting that women benefit more from the same amount of exercise compared to men.
-However, women tend to be less physically active and are less likely to meet recommended levels of physical activity.
+At the outset of the research, the team looked at previous studies suggesting women get more benefit from the same amount of exercise as men.
+But women tend to be less physically active and are less likely to meet recommended activity levels.

-According to guidelines from the UK’s National Health Service, both men and women aged 16 to 64 should engage in at least 150 minutes of moderate physical activity or 75 minutes of vigorous activity each week, combining this with muscle-strengthening exercises at least twice a week.
+According to guidelines from the UK’s National Health Service, both men and women aged 16 to 64 should do at least 150 minutes of moderate activity or 75 minutes of vigorous activity each week, and include muscle-strengthening exercises at least twice a week.

-However, the new study demonstrated that women can achieve the same heart health benefits as by exercising half as much.
+However, the new study found that women can achieve the same heart-health benefits by exercising half as much.

-Over eight years, a team led by Dr. Jiaxin Chen analyzed data on and health status of more than 80,000 individuals over the age of 50.
+Over eight years, a team led by Dr. Jiaxin Chen analyzed data on the physical activity and health status of more than 80,000 individuals over the age of 50.
 At the beginning of the study, none of the participants had ischemic heart disease.
-Ultimately, researchers found that the risk of cardiovascular disease decreased by 30 percent in women who exercised 250 minutes weekly.
+Ultimately, researchers found that the risk of cardiovascular disease decreased by 30 percent in women who exercised 250 minutes per week.
 In contrast, men needed to exercise 530 minutes per week to achieve a similar effect, as reported by The Guardian.

 What else did the researchers discover?